x-lin/data-vis/README.md

 - Run `mvn spring-boot:run` in the `data-web` directory.
 - Open `localhost:8080` in the browser.

 Note: In order to fetch data for the application to work with, `localhost:8080/extract/all` can be entered in the browser.
 This will start the extraction process, assembling data from the REST endpoints and storing them into an embedded Neo4j database.
-The database folder `app.db` will be created at the main directory of the `data-web` module.
+The database folder `app.db` will be created in the main directory of the `data-web` module.